Austin Gallery

 • A page light, not a room light

 The Glocusent 20 LED is the clip-on book light to beat.
+Glocusent is the brand that effectively owns this category on Amazon — its neck light below has over 157,000 ratings — and this is its most refined clip light.
 It leans hard into the two things that make reading comfortable at night: a warm amber color mode among its five settings, and a wide, even LED array that washes light across both pages rather than throwing a bright hot spot in the center.
 Even, warm, glare-controlled light is what keeps your eyes from fatiguing over a long reading session.

-Why it is the editor's choice for a book light: five color modes and five brightness levels give you real control — you can find a genuinely gentle warm-and-dim setting for late-night reading, then charge it back up over USB.
-It is the refined version of a clip light rather than a bare-bones one.
+Why it is the editor's choice for a book light: five color modes and five brightness levels (3–100 lumens) give you real control, you can find a genuinely gentle warm-and-dim setting for late-night reading, then charge it back up over USB roughly once every 90 hours of use.
+At about $13 it is the cheapest pick on this page, which makes it the strongest value here for a nightly reader.

 The flip side of that control is a few extra taps to reach your preferred mode, and — like every clip light — it lights the page, not the room.
 Pair it with one of the lamps above if you want ambient light too.
 As a dedicated, eye-friendly book light, it is the best of its kind here.